The Complete Guide to Premiere Pro Color Correction

 You can also apply source settings to multiple selected clips in the Project panel.
 Select the clips and right-click and choose Source Settings or click Clip > Source Settings.

-If Source Settings is grayed out, you must select Disable Masterclip Effects in the right-click menu to make the Source Settings option available.
+If Source Settings is grayed out, use the Disable Masterclip Effects option in the right-click menu to make this option available.

 2. Find a hero shot, and correct it

-The hero shot is the shot that you will match the other ones to.
-It isn’t necessarily the best shot.
-You will never be able to make a very bad shot look like the best shot, but you may be able to match both to a shot that’s somewhere in between, so choose a hero shot that’s similar to as many other shots in your scene as possible.
+The hero shot is the shot you’ll match the other ones to.
+But don’t pick your best shot.
+You can’t make a very bad shot look like your best shot, so choose a hero shot that’s similar to as many other shots in your scene as possible.
 Then:

 - Set the black levels while watching your RGB Parade scope.
 If necessary, adjust the RGB balance to make them neutral.
 My favorite tool for this is the RGB Curves.